someengineering/resoto.com/docs/reference/cli/query/basic-queries.md

 :::

-#### Traversal Selection Commands
+#### Commands

-There are also commands doing a traversal selection that you can chain using a pipe.
+There are also commands to perform a traversal selection, to which input can be piped:

 | Command        | Traversal Selector  |
 | -------------- | ------------------- |